A Dallas Cowboys football blog

 Statistical Outlook for the 2020 Dallas Cowboys Starters

 The 2020 season is here and the excitement around the Dallas Cowboys is high, as it usually is.
-This year a stacked offense, a new and a lot of new additions to the defense have reinvigorated Super Bowl aspirations across Cowboys Nation.
+This year a stacked offense, a new head coach and a lot of new additions to the defense have reinvigorated Super Bowl aspirations across Cowboys Nation.

 The excitement should be warranted.
 With plenty of current and former Pro Bowl-level players on this roster, it’s easy to get caught up and have huge expectations.